 In his book, Giduck describes four types of attacks: Decimation Assault, Mass Hostage Siege, Synergistic Attack and Symphonic Attack.

-» WITH THE INCREASE IN TERRORIST ACTIVITY by ISIS around the globe and the influx of Syrian refugees and ISIS cells into North America, we have to ask ourselves: What will be their targets?
+» WITH THE INCREASE IN TERRORIST ACTIVITY by ISIS around the globe and the influx of ISIS cells into North America, we have to ask ourselves: What will be their targets?
 And how will they attack?

 In his book When Terror Returns1, John Giduck describes the optimal target site for a high-magnitude hostage siege.
 It would be a structure that could quickly be secured and defended by a small team.
 It would allow large vehicles to approach with the terror team and weapons.
 It would have little security and contain a sufficiently sized central location to hold hostages.
 It would possibly be in an elevated position with a large expanse of ground surrounding it.
 It would contain a victim population of desired composition whose scheduled presence was predictable or easily ascertainable via rudimentary intelligence gathering.